 114

 For our study we selected a series of three adjacent sorted circles at Kvadehuksletta, Brøggerhalvøya, Western Spitsbergen (Fig. 1).
-The overall elevation level asl. of the circles studied is around 82 to 83 m.
-The sorted circles at Kvadehuksletta are among the best- developed of their kind on Earth, as far as known to us, and comparably easy to access 10 km to the southeast from the Ny-Ålesund research station, and with the Geopol hut in close vicinity.
+The sorted circles at Kvadehuksletta are among the best- developed of their kind on Earth, as far as we known, and comparably easy to access 10 km to the southeast from the Ny-Ålesund research station, and with the Geopol hut in close vicinity.
 As a result these circles have been subject to a number of earlier investigations (Hallet and Prestrud, 1986; Anderson, 1988; Hallet et al., 1988; Etzelmuller and Sollid, 1991; Hallet, 1998; Putkonen, 1998) (see also Introduction), and a detailed geomorphological map

 is also available (Tolgensbakk and Sollid, 1987).